 The evaluation of the potential for soil vapor intrusion resulting from the presence of site related groundwater contamination was evaluated by the sampling of sub-slab soil vapor under structures, and indoor air inside structures.
-Due to the presence of buildings in the impacted area off-site, a full suite of samples were collected to evaluate whether soil vapor intrusion was occurring.
+Due to the presence of buildings in the impacted area off-site, a full suite of samples were collected to evaluate whether actions are needed to address exposures related to soil vapor intrusion.

 As part of the RI, soil vapor intrusion sampling (i.e., collecting combined sample sets of sub-slab, indoor, and outdoor air) has been conducted at 56 off-site structures.
-The samples were collected to assess the potential for soil vapor intrusion.
 The results indicate detections of TCE in sub-slab vapor at some structures and in the indoor air at some structures.
-In sub-slab vapor and in indoor air, TCE has been detected at maximum concentrations of 110 and 1 $\mu$ g/m3, respectively.
+In sub-slab vapor and in indoor air, TCE has been detected at maximum concentrations of 110 and 1 μ g/m3, respectively.
 Detections of TCE in sub-slab and indoor air are consistent with detections of TCE in overburden groundwater off-site.

 Based on the sampling results, mitigations systems (i.e., sub-slab depressurization systems) were installed at eight of the 56 structures.
-Prior to the start of soil vapor intrusion sampling for the RI, Hercules installed mitigation systems at 16 structures that had previously been sampled by the Department.
+Prior to the start of soil vapor intrusion sampling for the RI, Hercules installed mitigation systems at 16 structures that had previously been sampled by the Department in conjunction with NYSDOH.

-Soil vapor intrusion evaluations conducted with oversight by the Department prior to the RI resulted in the installation of mitigation systems at 45 structures.
+Soil vapor intrusion evaluations conducted with oversight by the Department and NYSDOH prior to the RI resulted in the installation of mitigation systems at 45 structures.
 Therefore, since 2004, the total number of structures with mitigation systems in the off-site area is 69.
 Inspections of the previously installed mitigation systems has been conducted as part of the RI and all systems are included within an interim inspection and maintenance program implemented by Hercules.